ta946/Soundcloud-Local/README.md

 	* click `refresh` to return to normal likes view
 * `search` will search the track name, artist name and tags.
 	* click `refresh` or search with empty input to return to normal likes view
+* `modified playlists` will show you your playlists in order of most recently modified
+* `#` next to it will show your modified playlists but without first updating the modified dates.
+Only saves a few seconds (ignore this, its only useful if you haven't modified playlists since the last refresh)
-* `setup quick playlists` will allow you to drag and drop playlists into the "selected" section to add them as buttons below the tracks
+* `setup quick playlists` will allow you to drag and drop playlists into the "selected" section to add them as buttons below the tracks.
+Remember to hit save when you're done
-	* this website was designed to work with only 1 row of quick playlists, otherwise it will scroll around and be annoying. just use the `add` button under a track to add to any playlist
+	* this website was designed to work with only 1 row of quick playlists, otherwise it will scroll around and be annoying, so don't add too many. you can always just use the `add` button or `+` to add a track to playlists
 * the bottom right of a track shows the playlists it is currently added to. the playlist buttons will also be colored red
 * the bottom left of a track shows the "tags" (ie genres) the artist has added
+* the top right of a track will show the date you liked the track and the date it was uploaded
-* top right will show an arrow facing down when the track is available for direct download from soundcloud (doesn't always work) or a trolley icon that will take you to their buy website
+* the top right will also show an arrow facing down when the track is available for direct download from soundcloud (doesn't always work) or a trolley icon that will take you to their buy website

-## workflows
+## Workflows

 #### Categorizing likes into playlists
 * adding tracks to playlists in soundcloud is very slow and annoying